Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

-With that said, the first part of our application, i.e. our contract has been developed, deployed and live on the internet with an address associated with it.
+With that said, the first part of our application, i.e. our contract has been developed, deployed, and live on the internet with an address associated with it.

-In the next part, we will see how interact with out contract, form other application.
+In the next part, we will see how to interact with our contract through other applications.

-## Client Developement
+## Client Development